- Archives Home →

 April 26, 2013

-Boston Demands That We Know Our EnemyThe Boston Marathon bombing was not a tragedy.
-The Boston Marathon bombing was another act of war perpetrated against the United States by Islamic jihadists.
-Two barbarians transformed the finish line of a marathon into a battlefield that shoul...
+Boston Demands That We Know Our EnemyThe Boston Marathon bombing was another act of war perpetrated against the United States by Islamic jihadists.
+It's past time our government recognized that.

 -